moraa06/Vault-stack/README.md

 ### Docker Compose

-To use Docker compose you need to create a `compose.yaml` which will hold the configuration to run the Vaultwarden container.
+To use Docker compose you need to create a `compose.yaml` which will hold the configuration to run the Vaultwarden Full Stack app container and backup container.

 ```yaml
 services: